Functional Analysis behind a Family of Multidimensional Continued Fractions: Part I: Background on Triangle Partition Maps

 Then define a {\it triangle partition map} as $T_{\sigma, \tau_0, \tau_1}: \bigcup_{k=0}^{\infty}\bigtriangleup_k(\sigma, \tau_0, \tau_1) \to \bigtriangleup$ where

 if $(x,y)\in\bigtriangleup_k(\sigma, \tau_0, \tau_1).$

 As $S_3$ has six elements, we have $6^3 = 216$ different triangle partition maps.
-Of course, the original triangle map corresponds to $T_{e,e,e}.$ Appendix \ref{app:TRIPmaps} gives the explicit forms of $T_{\sigma, \tau_0, \tau_1}$ for $108$ of the maps.
+Of course, the original triangle map corresponds to $T_{e,e,e}.$ Appendix A in Part II gives the explicit forms of $T_{\sigma, \tau_0, \tau_1}$ for $108$ of the maps.
 One of the goals of this paper is to explain why we do not list in an easy-to-read table the forms of $T_{\sigma, \tau_0, \tau_1} $ for the remaining $108$ maps.

 We obtain an even larger family of maps by allowing compositions of triangle partition maps \cite{SMALLTRIP}.
 As an example, we might perform the first subdivision of $\bigtriangleup$ using $(\sigma, \tau_0, \tau_1),$ the second subdivision using $(\sigma_2, \tau_{02}, \tau_{12})$ and so on.
 We can represent such compositions as $T_1 \circ T_2 \ldots \circ T_n,$ where, of course, each subscript is short for a permutation triplet.